-Despite the vast amount of knowledge gathered owing to the sophisticated imaging devices that have been developed in recent years, considerable research budgets allocated to the field, and all the attention it has received, we still know very little about the human mind.
+Despite the vast amount of knowledge gathered owing to the sophisticated imaging devices that have been developed in recent years, considerable research budgets allocated to the advancements in neuroscience, and all the attention it has received, we still know very little about the human mind.

 Recently, a memorandum of understanding was signed between Sheba and Thoman Jefferson University Hospital that will focus on four key areas: academia, innovation, research and clinical care.